 - Dishwashing liquid

-Mix an equal amount of salt and dishwashing liquid in enough water to create a thick paste.
-Spread the paste onto the wall with a thick cloth or sponge, scrub with a wire or plastic brush to get the solution inside the linings of the wall.
-Leave it to set for 15 minutes before cleaning it water.
+Mix equal salt and dishwashing liquid in enough water to create a thick paste.
+Spread the paste onto the wall with a thick cloth or sponge, and scrub with a wire or plastic brush to get the solution inside the linings of the wall.
+Leave it to set for 15 minutes before cleaning it with water.

 How Often Should You Clean Your Wall Cladding?

 The type of material used, the location of the building, and the level of pollution exposure can all affect how frequently you should clean your wall cladding.
 For instance, you might need to clean your brick wall cladding tiles more frequently than you would if it were in a less polluted location if your building is located there.